telerik/ajax-docs/controls/toolbar/client-side-programming/events/onclientload.md

 </telerik:RadToolBar>
 ````

->note The technique illustrated here can be used when the toolbar is nested within another control, but the RadToolBar must be rendered only once.
+>tip The technique illustrated here can be used when the toolbar is nested within another control, but the RadToolBar must be rendered only once.
 If RadToolBar is nested in a grid with more than one row, the method fails since there will be multiple instances of the rendered toolbar.
 >